The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 Brands don’t “beat the news” by shouting louder.
 They do it by showing up smarter: leading with truth, staying culturally relevant, designing for visual impact, creating emotional resonance, and building momentum long after the headline fades.

 Through our work with the Idaho Potato Commission, we’ve demonstrated how these five principles can elevate brand storytelling to consistently earn attention and build authentic connections with audiences.
-The key is treating each campaign not as an isolated effort, but as part of a larger narrative that reinforces your brand’s credibility and cultural relevance.
+Ultimately, the key is treating each campaign not as an isolated effort, but instead as part of a larger narrative that subsequently reinforces your brand’s credibility and cultural relevance.

-At EvansHardy+Young, we believe in making brands not just part of the conversation, but the reason it happens.
+At EvansHardy+Young, we believe in making brands not just part of the conversation, but rather the primary reason it happens.
 Ready to let your brand lead the conversation?
 Letʼs talk.